voxel51/fiftyone/docs/index.rst

 If you are looking to boost your model performance, chances are improving dataset quality is going to provide the highest return on investment.
 **FiftyOne** is a cutting-edge, Python-based tool for the visual data scientist to help in creating valuable and diverse datasets.
-Work efficiently to achieve better models and more meaningful metrics.
+Work efficiently with FiftyOne to achieve better models and more meaningful metrics.

     *"Become one with the data."*

 FiftyOne does more than improve your dataset; it gets you closer to your data.
-Rapidly gain insight by visualizing samples overlayed with with dynamic and queryable fields such as ground truth/prediction labels, tags (dataset splits) and much more!
+Rapidly gain insight by visualizing samples overlayed with with dynamic and queryable fields such as ground truth & predicted labels, dataset splits, and much more!

-The dataset should be dynamic and evolving part of the machine learning "code".
-This means:

-1. adding new samples that increase diversity
-2. removing redundant samples that do not benefit performance and bloat the dataset unnecessarily
-3. modifying labels due to annotation mistakes, change in schema, or something else

 .. image:: images/video_placeholder.png
    :alt: Overview Video